knewman00/Rogue71/MarkDown/Chapter71.md

 ### CDC\$PARM Properties

--CDC\$PARM is the name of DD card that defines a QSAM data set or PDS member that
+CDC\$PARM is the name of DD card that defines a QSAM data set or PDS member that

 contains the parameters for a DFSFLGX0 user exit.
 For an explanation on